 We’re wary of people who call themselves strategists.
 They often get too hung up on the process of strategy.
 And forget strategy has to lead to action.

 That aside, you do need some process to help your e-Commerce planning.
 And if you decide you need outside help, your main options are :-

 - management consultants.

 - e-Commerce specialists.

 First, you can go down the management consultant route.
-Most of the big consultancy firms have some sort of e-Commerce practice.
-If you already use consultants for other parts of your business, it can make sense to ask them to help with your e-Commerce planning.
+Most big consultancy firms have an e-Commerce practice.
+If you already use consultants in other areas, it can make sense to ask them to help with your e-Commerce planning.

 However, this option won’t work for everyone.
-On the plus side, you’ll get some quality thinking (and Powerpoint slides).
+On the plus side, you’ll get some quality thinking (and PowerPoint slides).
 But they’re often weaker on the practical implementation side of e-Commerce.
-Plus, they can be expensive.
-And comparatively slow versus other options.
+Plus, they can be more expensive, yet slower than other options.